IBM/SalesEnablement-COS-L3/docs/Part 7/02 Explore bucket configuration.md

 ![](_attachments/Bucket1.png)

 !!!
 Important
-    The image above was captured when not content has been uploaded to the bucket.
-This view may change depending on what content is actively stored in COS.
+    The image above was captured prior to content being uploaded.
+This view will change depending on what content is currently stored in COS.
 Expect to see differences in the **Objects** table.

 At this point, explore the various sections on the **Configuration** page for the bucket.
 Three specific sections to explore are: **Key management**, **Activity Tracker**, **Retention policy** and **Lifecycle policy**.